If parenthood came with a GPS, it would mostly just say "recalculating". - Simon Holland

-Unless you've grown up with a baby in your house, most of us don't have any real experience of what life as a new parent is actually like.
+Unless you grew up with a baby in your house, most people don't have much experience of what life with a newborn is like.
 And it can be very different to how it's portrayed in movies, on TV or Instagram.
 More, ummm....real.

-So becoming parents, for most couples, is like a leap of faith.
+So becoming parents, for most couples, is kind of like a leap of faith.

 Which is the beginning of any worthwhile adventure.

-Added to that, you're likely to find there's information and support for the different stages in your pregnancy journey, and information and support for parenting, but at some point in your baby's first year you're also likely to discover something else: there's a big gap in information and support for parenthood.
+Added to that, you're likely to find there's plenty of advice and support for the pregnancy stage of your journey, and also for the parenting an infant or toddler parts, but at some point in your baby's first year you're likely to discover this: there's a big gap in advice and support for parenthood.

 But aren't parenthood and parenting the same thing?
 I thought so too, at first.
 And then I discovered:

 Parenting is about your relationship with your baby.
-Feeding, settling, changing.
+Feeding, changing, settling.
 Learning their signals for hunger, tiredness and affection, that sort of thing.
 It's about figuring out and nurturing your little one as they grow through their different stages (newborn, baby, toddler, teen).
 You’ll probably find this stuff is actually pretty straight forward.
 A lot of it is instinct or common sense.
 And for the bits that aren’t, there’s plenty of great books, resources and professionals to guide you.